Partners for Justice Conference

 Block by Block: The Personal Stories of Vacancy

-In this session, we will explore the personal stories behind a specific block of vacant properties in Baltimore.
-After doing title research, we consulted community members and historical records to illustrate how personal level stories weave together with stories of the neighborhood and the city.
-Attendees should expect to leave the session with a different understanding of how policies impact individual families.
+We will be presenting a combination of title research, community interviews, and historical records to illustrate how the structural becomes personal.
+Attendees should expect to leave the session with a different understanding of how policies impact individuals.

 - Steven Kappen, Maryland Volunteer Lawyers Service -- Baltimore City